MicrosoftDocs/iis-docs/iis/develop/developing-for-ftp/how-to-use-managed-code-c-to-create-an-ftp-provider-that-sends-an-email-when-files-are-uploaded.md

 msc.legacyurl: /learn/develop/developing-for-ftp/how-to-use-managed-code-c-to-create-an-ftp-provider-that-sends-an-email-when-files-are-uploaded
 msc.type: authoredcontent
 ---
-How to Use Managed Code (C#) to Create an FTP Provider that Sends an Email when Files are Uploaded
+Create an FTP Provider that Sends an Email when Files are Uploaded
 ====================
 by [Robert McMurray](https://github.com/rmcmurray)